scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 - Never hardcode volatile values in rules
 ```

-#### Cold Feet & Trust Issues:
+### 3. Build Trust with Automated Guardrails

-Before agents, I used to remember every detail of codebase exactly why I wrote it in certain way.
-Now, it's hard to have a control over the changes made by agents because of the volume of code that it's capable of generating.
+> **The Friction:** Before agents, I used to remember every detail of the codebase and exactly why I wrote it in a certain way.
+Now, it's hard to have control over the changes made by agents because of the sheer volume of code they are capable of generating.

-Solutions:
+**The Fix:** Implement automated checks.
+Instead of manually reviewing every line, rely on tools to enforce standards:

-- Use git to track changes and revert back to previous state if needed.
+- **Version Control:** Use git to track changes and revert back to previous state if needed.
+- **Ignore Lists:** Maintain project level `.cursorignore` file and `deny commands list` to control agents.
+- **AI Code Review:** Configure AI code reviewing tools like `CodeRabbit`, `BugBot` to perform reviews on the code generated by AI agents and add it to your CI checklist.
-- Add guardrails like `pre-commit` hooks to perform basic checks like coding style, security, unit-testcases and test-coverage before allowing agents to commit changes.
+- **Pre-commit Hooks:** Add guardrails like `pre-commit` hooks to perform basic checks like coding style, security, unit-testcases and test-coverage before allowing agents to commit changes.
+Below is a sample pre-commit config for python projects.
-- Maintain project level `.cursorignore` file and `deny commands list` to control agents.

 ```yaml
 repos: